 Sometimes this involves giving up things you are accustomed to eating every day.
 And buying unfamiliar foods that you may have no clue how to prepare (but you’ll learn*).

 Gradually, you build a diet that satisfies and mends, and is expanded over time.

 It’s important to work with your LEAP dietitian who is specially trained in this protocol.
 That way, you’ll get the best outcome, the obvious goal of anyone making these changes.

 When followed, the personalized diet often has people feeling better soon, sometimes dramatically so.

 I know for myself, my daily episodes of hypoglycemia (eg shakiness, extreme hunger, needing to eat IMMEDIATELY especially protein) disappeared almost overnight and have never returned.
 I have better skin and energy levels, no more late day fatigue, and feel more clear-headed.
 This is typical for most people along with resolution of many of the sensitivity-caused symptoms they tested for in the first place.

-Yes, diet change is hard, but isn’t living with chronic pain harder?
+Yes, diet change can be hard, but isn’t living with chronic pain harder?
 If diet is a trigger in your symptoms, a directed elimination diet may be the best thing you never tried.